better-internet/radworks-grants/README.md

 ### Team

-#### Radicle Grants Committee
+#### Radworks Grants Committee

-This group will act as signers of the Radicle Grant Program's multi-sig, which will ultimately fund projects.
+The Grants Committee is the governing body of the Grants Org.
+This group will act as signers of the Radworks Grant Program's multi-sig, which will ultimately fund projects.

-The Radicle Grants Committee is made up of core Radicle team members, Radicle community members, and outside folks who have some sort of related domain expertise.
+The Radworks Grants Committee is made up of core Radicle team members, Radicle community members, and outside folks who have some sort of related domain expertise.

 - **Grants Lead:** [Bordumb](https://twitter.com/bordumbb) (Radicle Community)